albertoarzenton/radionuclide_dosimetry/README.md

 the radioactive decay.
 - "VoxelSD.cc" neglects dose deposition in voxels made of air (line 57).

-When changing the number of voxels and/or their size, it is important to update these parameters in the header file "Parameters.hh", contained in the "include" folder.
+When changing the number of voxels in the images, their size and/or the CT units, it is important to update these parameters in the header file "Parameters.hh", contained in the "include" folder.

 ## How to read the results